evasuku/Athens-Airbnb-Data-Analysis/README.md

 #### The code handles missing values, addresses outliers and explores average pricing based on the neighbourhood and room type.

 #### Here are some insights:
-- Agios Nikolaos (ΑΓΙΟΣ ΝΙΚΟΛΑΟΣ) is the neighbourhood with the most expensive Airbnb listings on average.
+- Agios Nikolaos (ΑΓΙΟΣ ΝΙΚΟΛΑΟΣ) is the neighbourhood with the most expensive Airbnb listings.

 - Shared rooms are by far the cheapest room types someone can get in Athens.
 Whereas, Hotel Rooms are, on average, the most expensive option.